TheSnowGuru/Last-Tab-Switcher/README.md

 4. **Streamline Your Odyssey**: No more tab-tango.
 No more lost constellations.
 Just one keystroke, and you're surfing the Milky Way like a pro. 🌠🏄‍♂️

 So, fellow space traveler, buckle up.
-The Last Tab Switcher awaits your command! 🛸💫
+The Last TabBack Switcher awaits your command! 🛸💫